awe-templates/php-docker-starter/README.md

 # php-docker-starter

-PHP Docker starter with serversideup/php images for PHP and [Laravel](https://laravel.com/) apps.
+PHP Docker starter template with serversideup/php images for PHP apps (*Laravel compatiable*).

+> [!NOTE]
+> This setup may not work with your PHP apps directly.
+According to your app, you may need to configure with entrypoint.
+For example in Laravel apps, you need to consider `public` folder as document root.
+It dependds on your app/framework configurqation, you may need to change the `Dockerfile` or `docker-compose.yml` file.

 ## Usage